Cristiano Ronaldo: Legal issues

-In July 2017, Ronaldo was charged with fraudulently evading almost €15 million in tax between 2011 and 2014, a claim he denied at the time.
-In June 2018, Ronaldo was given a two-year suspended jail sentence and fined €18.8 million, later reduced to €16.8 million after reaching a deal with Spanish authorities.
-The sentence can be served under probation, without any jail time, so long as he does not re-offend.
+In 2007, Ronaldo pled guilty to driving 60 mph in a 40 mph zone in Manchester in 2006.
+He was fined £1,000 and given 6 penalty points on his licence for speeding.
+In July 2017, he was charged with fraudulently evading almost €15 million in tax in Spain between 2011 and 2014, a claim he denied at the time.
+In June 2018, he was given a two-year suspended prison sentence and fined €18.8 million for tax evasion, which was later reduced to €16.8 million after he reached a deal with Spanish authorities.
+The sentence was served under probation, without any prison time, on the condition that he would not re-offend.

 Ronaldo and another man were investigated by the British Crown Prosecution Service after a 2005 rape allegation was brought forward by two women.
-Within days, the two women withdrew their allegation and Scotland Yard later issued a statement declaring there was not enough evidence for a prosecution.
+Within days, the women withdrew their allegation, and Scotland Yard later issued a statement declaring there was not enough evidence for a prosecution.

 In April 2017, it was reported that Ronaldo was being investigated by the Las Vegas Police Department for an allegation by a woman that he had raped her in 2009.
-Documents, confirmed by Ronaldo's lawyers, state that Ronaldo paid a woman US$375,000 in a non-disclosure settlement.
-Ronaldo and his lawyers issued a lengthy statement denying all accusations, describing them as an "intentional defamation campaign" with parts significantly "altered and/or completely fabricated", a claim which Der Spiegel categorically denied.
+Documents confirmed by Ronaldo's lawyers state that Ronaldo paid a woman US$375,000 in a non-disclosure settlement.
+Ronaldo and his lawyers issued a statement denying all accusations, describing them as an "intentional defamation campaign" relying on altered or fabricated documents, a claim which Der Spiegel denied.

-In July 2019, Las Vegas prosecutors said they would not charge Ronaldo over allegations of rape; the statement added: "Based upon a review of information at this time, the allegations of sexual assault against Cristiano Ronaldo cannot be proven beyond a reasonable doubt."
+In July 2019, Las Vegas prosecutors said they would not charge Ronaldo based on the rape allegations, stating that the allegations could not be proven beyond a reasonable doubt.
 The same woman, in September 2018, filed a civil lawsuit in Nevada accusing Ronaldo of rape.
 The Daily Mirror, citing court documents, reported in 2021 that the woman sought £56 million in damages from Ronaldo.

-In October 2021, federal magistrate judge Daniel Albregts recommended that the lawsuit be dismissed, citing that the woman's lawyer, Leslie Stovall, "acted in bad faith by asking for, receiving, and using Football Leaks documents to prosecute" the case, despite the documents containing "privileged communications" between Ronaldo and his lawyers.
+In October 2021, federal magistrate judge Daniel Albregts recommended that the lawsuit be dismissed, stating that the woman's lawyer, Leslie Stovall, "acted in bad faith by asking for, receiving, and using Football Leaks documents to prosecute" the case, despite the documents containing "privileged communications" between Ronaldo and his lawyers.
 Additionally, Albregts stated that no evidence was found of Ronaldo's lawyers having "intimidated [the woman] or impeded law enforcement" during the 2010 settlement with her.
 In June 2022, the woman's rape lawsuit was dismissed with prejudice in the United States District Court for the District of Nevada, as district judge Jennifer A. Dorsey ruled that Stovall's repeated use of "cyber-hacked attorney–client privileged documents" were actions representing "abuses and flagrant circumvention of the proper litigation process".